plengauer/opentelemetry-bash/README.md

-This project delivers OpenTelemetry traces from shell scripts (sh, bash, zsh, ...).
+This project delivers OpenTelemetry traces from shell scripts (bash - sh and zsh coming soon).
 Compared to other similar projects, it delivers not just an SDK to create spans manually, but also provides context propagation via HTTP (wget and curl), auto-instrumentation for selected commands, custom instrumentations, and auto-injection into child bash scripts.
 Its installable via a debian package from the releases in this repository, or from the apt-repository below.

 Use it to manually create spans:
 ```bash